 Put a bit of strong hardwood between centres and turn one end to fit the chuck jaws.
 I use a Vicmarc chuck with ‘shark’ jaws and leave the wood as a plain cylinder.
 I think long jaws with a parallel grip are best for the job as they give good support to the wood.
 If you use dovetail jaws, turn a spigot to suit.
 Make the spigot the best size and shape for the chuck, for a durable, firm grip.

 Put the body of the screw chuck in the lathe chuck.
 Turn the projecting part to the finished diameter.
 Face off the end, leaving it slightly concave.
 Mark the centre with the point of a skew chisel and drill an axial pilot hole right through.
 Make the hole the right ‘tapping’ size for a reasonably stout wood screw.
 You could do this in the lathe or with a drill press.
 Countersink the hole to accommodate the lifted grain that you get when inserting a screw into wood.
 This makes sure the workpiece can bottom out properly when screwed on.

 Fit the screw

 Choose a screw with a threaded portion longer than the screw chuck body and insert it from the back.
 Screw it right through until the point protrudes the right distance, say about 20 mm, from the front.
 The embedded part of the screw should be longer than the protruding part.
 Otherwise it may turn when screwing items on and off.
 Apply a drop of superglue to lock the screw in the chuck if necessary.
 It helps to wax the protruding thread to make it easier to unscrew the workpiece.
-Cut off the head of the screw that is left sticking out of the back, and the job is done.
+Cut off the head of the screw that is left sticking out of the back if necessary, and the job is done.
 For some jobs you might use a bolt instead of a wood screw.

 Using the homemade screw chuck